IT-GECBH/2020/about.md

 title: About
 permalink: /about/
 ---
-For notes and ppts, check out the [Resources] page.
+For notes and ppts, check out the semester tabs.

 Follow the posts on the [Home] page for new updates!